When is Baconfest Chicago 2019?

 - VIP tickets + $160 plus fees.

 VIP tickets grant the holder early access to Baconfest – VIP ticket holders can attend the VIP Hour and the General Admission period for the session selected.

 Each ticket allows access for one guest to the shift selected.
 If you wish to attend multiple shifts, you’ll need to purchase tickets for each shift.

-In 2014 and previous years, Baconfest tickets have sold out.
+In previous years, Baconfest tickets have sold out.
 We suggest you sign up for our email list.
 You can also follow us on Twitter (@baconfestchi) and like us on Facebook (http://facebook.com/baconfest) to receive updates on when tickets will go on sale and to get first notification of ticket giveaways and contests.